 Workflows

 Workflows are all-encompassing NixOS modules for dictating how you interact with your computer/device/whatever.
 Basically, this is where certain things are set such as your GNOME desktop environment settings, your dolled up standalone window manager setup, or an oddball audio-only desktop interface.
-They are located in ./nixos/modules/workflows at the project root.

 { config, lib, pkgs, ... }: